wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

       * https://veterans.force.com/
       * https://???.lightning.force.com/
       <br /><br />

-      Instances starting with "cs" are sandbox environments.
+      Instances starting with "cs" are sandbox environments.<br />

-      Instances starting with "ap" are producution in Asia Pacific.
+      Instances starting with "ap" are producution in Asia Pacific.<br />

-      Instances starting with "na" are production in North America.
+      Instances starting with "na" are production in North America.<br />
       Instances starting with "eu" are producution in Europe (EMEA).

 <a name="OtherDomains"></a>